shepai/Chaos-Robotics/README.md

 ## Contents

 ### 3D_models
 This stores the 3D designs for printing within the realm of sensors and robotics hardware needed for the project.
+THe main effort is the design and construction of tactips.
 ### Assets
 Within assets we store results, both image and video of trials and experiments.
 ### Bio-inspired sensors